Euclid University: Accreditation and recognition

-Central African Republic as Headquarters State
+Central African Republic as headquarters state

+EUCLID signed its initial headquarters agreement with the Central African Republic in 2011 which was updated with an additional protocol in 2018.
 The Permanent Delegation to UNESCO posted in 2016 its filing which includes EUCLID as "recognized / accredited".
-EUCLID is accredited by the Ministry of Higher Education of Central African Republic as Headquarters State.
+EUCLID is accredited by the Ministry of Higher Education of Central African Republic as its historic headquarters state.

-Gambia as Headquarters State
+Gambia as headquarters state

 The National UNESCO Commission of Gambia posted in 2014 its "UNESCO Portal to Recognized Higher Education Institutions" documents which now include EUCLID (Euclid University) as "recognized / accredited".
 EUCLID holds institutional accreditation from the country's National Accreditation and Quality Assurance Authority (NAQAA).

 UN statement

-The Permanent Mission of the Central African Republic to the United Nations wrote to the UN Secretariat in October 2012 to complain that the world's 5 international universities were not included in the UN Inspira database.
+The Permanent Mission of the Central African Republic to the United Nations wrote to the UN Secretariat in October 2012 to complain that the world's five international universities were not included in the UN Inspira database.
 In December 2012, the United Nations replied that "both IAU/UNESCO and the UN Secretariat recognize Euclide- Pole Universitaire Euclide and the other four UN institutions ... as being accredited" in spite of not being included in Inspira.
 The UN also indicated that these institutions which are "regional or global in nature" would be included under their headquarters states in future editions of the IAU WHED database used by the United Nations.
 The transfer was completed in September 2017.